 The main question on appeal is whether Grubb and Van der Lugt could properly opine, based on the similarities and differences that they observed in the overlays, that Kunze was the likely or probable maker of the latent print.
 Kunze says they could not, because they were relying on scientific, technical or specialized knowledge not generally accepted in the relevant scientific, technical or specialized community.
-The State says they could, either because they were not relying on scientific, technical or specialized knowledge, or because they were relying on scientific, technical or specialized knowledge that was generally accepted in the relevant scientific, technical or specialized community.
-We inquire (A) whether Grubb and Van der Lugt were relying on scientific, technical or specialized knowledge, and (B), if so, whether that knowledge was generally accepted in the relevant scientific, technical or specialized community.85
+The State says they could, either because they were relying on scientific, technical or specialized knowledge, or because they were relying on scientific, technical or specialized knowledge that was generally accepted in the relevant scientific, technical or specialized community.
+We inquire (A) whether Grubb and Van der Lugt were relying on scientific, technical or specialized knowledge was generally accepted in the relevant scientific, technical or specialized knowledge was generally accepted in the relevant scientific, technical or specialized community.

 The court noted that a forensic scientist must make clear the difference between individualizing and class characteristics when opining about the maker of a latent print.
 On the basis of class characteristics alone, a forensic scientist could say that a suspect "cannot be excluded" as the maker of a latent print, that the suspect "could have made" a latent print, or that a latent print was "consistent with" exemplars.
-However, the court continued, on the basis of individualizing characteristics-and only on the basis of individualizing characteristics-was a forensic scientist allowed to opine that a suspect made or probably made a latent print.
+However, the court continued, on the basis of individualizing characteristics-was a forensic scientist allowed to opine that a suspect made or probably made a latent print.